SuryaVamsiKrishna/MultiModalClassifierAssignment-2/README.md

+# Changes made
+I have made changes to 3 models: ResNet, AlexNet, VIT_B_32.

+I have made changes in https://github.com/SuryaVamsiKrishna/MultiModalClassifierAssignment-2/blob/main/TorchClassifier/myTorchModels/CustomResNet.py for ResNet.
+For AlexNet I have made changes in https://github.com/SuryaVamsiKrishna/MultiModalClassifierAssignment-2/blob/main/TorchClassifier/myTorchModels/TorchCNNmodels.py
+And for VIT_B_32 since it is buildin model I have added the implementation in https://github.com/SuryaVamsiKrishna/MultiModalClassifierAssignment-2/blob/main/TorchClassifier/myTorchModels/TorchCNNmodels.py as well.

 # MultiModalClassifier
 This is a project repo for multi-modal deep learning classifier with popular models from Tensorflow and Pytorch.
 The goal of these baseline models is to provide a template to build on and can be a starting point for any new ideas, applications.
 If you want to learn basics of ML and DL, please refer this repo: https://github.com/lkk688/DeepDataMiningLearning.